-A review is presently being undertaken of sixth form provision across the County Borough and there is the possibility that part of the site could be utilised for a new further education college to serve this part of the County Borough.
+A review is presently being undertaken of sixth form, single sex and surplus provision across the County Borough and there is the possibility that part of the site could be utilised for a new education provision to serve this part of the County Borough.
 This would facilitate the development of a mixed-use scheme for the plateau, enabling housing to come forward on the remainder.

 The formulation of an appropriate scheme would enable such a scheme to meet its full potential, from a sustainability perspective.